nexusformat/definitions/README.cmake.txt

 -------

 To build PDF documentation on windows cygwin is required - it is called from the windows build to run DBLATEX.
+Check the definition of CYGPATH_EXECUTABLE in the CMake cache